 They are Economy-Proofed!

+What does it mean for a profession to be economy proofed?
 As we just mentioned, there will always be a need for teachers.
 But some teaching positions are more economy-proof than others.
-That means no matter what the economy is doing, those teaching positions will have the greatest job security.
+This means no matter what the economy is doing, these teaching positions will have the greatest job security.

 These Degrees are Flexible and Affordable

 We’ve chosen online degrees because they allow busy working adults with family obligations the opportunity to make a positive change in their lives.
-Online learning programs cost less than a traditional brick and mortar education.
+Online learning programs cost less than traditional brick and mortar education.
 Plus, you can study wherever and whenever is most convenient for YOU.
+The demand for online education and learning is on the rise and there is no reason why you should miss out.

 Now that you know why we chose the online teaching degrees we did, let’s dive in:

-Those graduates who decide they want to make a change and teach elementary school later in their career may be able to become licensed by completing a one-year transition to teaching program.
+Those graduates who decide they want to make a change and teach elementary school later in their career may be able to become licensed by completing a one-year transition to a teaching program.
+With easy upgrades, there are a lot of opportunities to make progress in your career.

 Over the decades it has become increasingly important for both adults in the household to work.
 This has increased the demand for early childhood care.
-With the shaky economy, this trend doesn’t seem to be going anywhere and so the future looks bright for those candidates with a bachelor of science in early childhood education.
+With the shaky economy requiring both the adults in the family to be committed to work, this trend doesn’t seem to be going anywhere.
+This means the future looks bright for those candidates with a bachelor of science in early childhood education.

-In fact, according to the Bureau of Labor Statistics (BLS), employment of preschool teachers is expected to grow 2% from 2019 to 2029.
-Also according to the BLS, the median annual wage for preschool teachers was $30,520 in May 2019
+In fact, according to the Bureau of Labor Statistics (BLS), the employment of preschool teachers is expected to grow 18% from 2020 to 2030.
+Also according to the BLS, the median annual wage for preschool teachers was $30,210 in May 2021.

 For those interested in working with older children, we recommend obtaining a bachelor of science degree in education.
 This will provide you with the skills and knowledge to teach in both public and private elementary, middle, and high schools.

 A BS in Education will also allow you to choose an area of focus that will dictate what age groups and subjects you’ll be qualified to teach.
+There are more chances for specialisation.
 For instance, elementary school teachers teach all subjects to one single class, while middle and high school teachers focus on one or two subjects.
 So, if your passion is helping kids learn, you may want to become an elementary school teacher.
-But if your passion has always been helping kids learn AND history, then perhaps becoming a junior high history teacher would be a better career path.
+But if your passion has always been helping kids learn history, then perhaps becoming a junior high history teacher would be a better career path.
+There is an entire spectrum of specialisation as well as career advancements.

 Once graduates have gained some experience in the classroom, they may decide to continue their education to pursue a leadership position, such as assistant principal, principal, and school superintendent.